vulcanlee/Prism-MAUI-Template/README.md

 * 建立 View / ViewModel 項目

-# Create a new View and ViewModel (don't append Page to view-name parameter)
+# Create a new View and ViewModel for Native MAUI Project (don't append Page to view-name parameter)

 dotnet new MVVMItem  --namespace MyApp --view-name MyFirst

+# Create a new View and ViewModel for Prism MAUI Project (don't append Page to view-name parameter)

+dotnet new MVVMPrismItem  --namespace MyApp --view-name MyFirst

 * 移除此專案範本